isar/isar/packages/isar/README.md

 ## Queries

-Isar has a powerful query language that allows you to make use of your indexes, filter distinct objects, use complex `and()` and `or()` groups and sort the results.
+Isar has a powerful query language that allows you to make use of your indexes, filter distinct objects, use complex `and()` and `or()` groups, query links and sort the results.

 ```dart
 final usersWithPrefix = isar.users